 - 3 pinches fresh mint

 - Club soda (about 1 ounce)

-Add all ingredients except club soda to a shaker with ice and shake until well-chilled.
+Add the Meyer lemon vodka, lemon juice, simple syrup and mint to a shaker with ice and shake until well-chilled.

 Open the shaker and add a splash of club soda.